Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Readme.md

 This project contains the communication service used to connect with [Vitis Unified Software Platform](https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html) devices, such as the [Xilinx Alveo U250](https://www.xilinx.com/products/boards-and-kits/alveo/u250.html) FPGA accelerator card via the [OpenCL](https://www.khronos.org/opencl/) library.

 Note that the SH scripts in this project should use LF line endings!
-You'll get errors of the like of "-bash: $'\r': command not found" otherwise.
+You'll get errors such as `-bash: $'\r': command not found` otherwise.

 For Nimbix-specific instructions see [the Nimbix docs](Docs/Nimbix.md).